 Maria earned a Bachelor of Science in Nutrition Science from Cornell University and completed a dietetic internship at the University of Connecticut.
 After becoming a dietitian she worked as a clinical dietitian and clinical nutrition manager for three years before going on to complete a Master of Science in Nutrition Communication at the Friedman School of Nutrition Science and Policy at Tufts University and a Master of Public Health from the Tufts University School of Medicine.

-When she’s not writing or cooking, Maria loves to run, bike, practice yoga, “edit” her house, savor a cup of coffee, get outdoors, and relax with her family.
+When she’s not cooking, writing, or reading up on the latest nutrition research, Maria loves to run, practice yoga, “edit” her house, savor a cup of coffee, get outdoors, and relax with her family.